Athayna/hsrm-fairy-tale-mirror/README.md

 - **Brushing Teeth:** Motivates children to brush teeth
 - **Fairy Tales:** Reads a number of locally stored fairy tales
 - **Weather data:** Fetches real time weather data for responses based on that data
+- **Learning Games:** Games that teach the child to read or do math

 ## Development